 Later in the transcript, Sister McCabe is asked about her memories of Sister Bernadette.
 She has no specific memories.

-The 1930 Federal Census finds Sister Bernadette at St. Michael’s Hospital in Grand Forks, North Dakota working as a Trained Nurse.
+The 1930 Federal Census finds Sister Bernadette still living at St. Michael’s Hospital in Grand Forks, North Dakota working as a Trained Nurse.
 On this census, she is “Bernadette” McPhail.

 In the history, Sister Lucienne Arrell suggests, “When I first went to Bethany I said, “I think that I could feed somebody,” so I began to feed Sister Bernadette.
 She was bed-ridden, but they would sit her up in bed and I would feed her when they brought in the tray.”
 Sister Lucienne is likely referring to the Bethany Convent at some time after Sister Bernadette’s retirement, where she stayed until the time of her death.
 It’s possible she was very close to death at the time given the description.